BrepLLM: Enabling Large Language Models to Understand Boundary Representations

-We introduced \textbf{BrepLLM}, the first framework that enables LLMs to parse and reason over raw Brep data, bridging the modality gap between structured 3D geometry and natural language.
-BrepLLM consists of a two-stage pipeline of cross-modal alignment and multi-stage fine-tuning—produces compact, topology-aware tokens that plug into LLMs for geometry-aware understanding.
-Our contributions include: (i) adaptive UV sampling to form topology-aware graphs; (ii) a hierarchical BrepEncoder (face/edge/topology) yielding global and node tokens; (iii) CLIP-style alignment to a geometry–language space; (iv) a three-stage progressive 3D–language alignment strategy; and (v) a Brep understanding benchmark dataset.
+We introduced BrepLLM, the first multimodal framework that enables LLMs to directly parse and reason over raw B-rep data.
+The framework employs a two-stage training architecture comprising cross-modal alignment pre-training and LLM fine-tuning.
+It generates compact tokens fused with geometric and topological information and seamlessly integrates them into the LLM, thereby achieving an in-depth understanding of 3D geometry.

-BrepLLM achieves SOTA performance on CAD captioning and generative classification, showing that reasoning directly on structured Breps unlocks deeper geometric and topological understanding for LLMs.
-Future directions include constraint-aware editing, assembly understanding, and scaling Brep2Text with richer annotations.
+Our main contributions include: (i) an adaptive UV sampling strategy to construct graph representations that fuse geometric and topological information; (ii) a hierarchical BrepEncoder (face/edge/global topology) for extracting global and node tokens; (iii) a CLIP-style contrastive learning approach to align B-rep features into a unified geometry-language space; (iv) a two-stage progressive 3D-language semantic alignment strategy; and (v) Brep2Text, a large-scale benchmark dataset specifically designed for B-rep understanding.